-Dr. Jeanne Marie Rose teaches courses in writing, rhetoric, and literature at Penn State Berks, including first-year composition, professional writing, rhetorical theory, and American Literature.
-Dr. Rose regularly teaches honors courses, and she enjoys supervising undergraduate research projects and independent studies.
+Dr. Jeanne Marie Rose teaches courses in writing, rhetoric, and literature at Penn State Berks, including first-year composition, professional writing, rhetorical theory, and the short story.
+She strives to create inclusive and welcoming classroom environments, rooted in active learning and student exchange.
+She also enjoys supervising undergraduate research projects and independent studies.

-Dr. Rose’s scholarly interests include composition pedagogy, composition and literature’s disciplinary relationship, multimodal writing and response, and writing program administration.
-Her articles have appeared in Pedagogy, Computers and Composition, Writing Program Administration, and other journals, and she has contributed to two book collections on literature and writing.
-Her current work investigates how time factors into students’ writing experiences.
+Dr. Rose holds a long-standing interest in teachers and students’ ways of using and engaging with language, literacy, and learning.
+Her work has explored composition pedagogy, composition and literature’s disciplinary relationship, and teaching with technology.
+She has published in Peitho, Present Tense, Pedagogy, Computers and Composition, and other journals and book collections.
 Her article “Writing Time: Composing in an Accelerated World” was selected for inclusion in The Best of the Independent Journals in Rhetoric and Composition 2012.
+Her current research examines the overlapping rhetorical representations of teaching and parenting.

-“Urgency, Anxiety, and Getting to Work: Temporal Paranoia and the Marketing of Higher Education.”
-Present Tense: A Journal of Rhetoric and Society 4.2 (2015): Web.
+"Urgency, Anxiety, and Getting to Work: Temporal Paranoia and the Marketing of Higher Education."
+Present Tense: A Journal of Rhetoric and Society, vol. 4, no. 2, February 2015, http://www.presenttensejournal.org/

 Ph.D., English, University of Rochester